evihuijben/mood_challenge/readme.md

 ------ brain_train/
 ------ toy/
 ------ toy_label/
---- colon/
+--- abdom/
------- colon_train/
+------ abdom_train/
 ------ toy/
 ------ toy_label/
 ```

-### Run Simple Example

-Have a lot at the simple_example in how to build a simple docker, load and write files, and run a simple evaluation.
-After installing the requirements you can also try the simple_example:
+## Training

+...

+## Inference
+#### Step 1: Add model checkpoints
+Make sure to put the model checkpoints in the directory docker_submission/scripts/checkpoints

+#### Step 2: Build Docker and test the model

+Build and test the docker by running the following:

 ```
-python docker_example/run_example.py -i /data/brain/ --no_gpu False
+python docker_example/run_example.py -i /data/brain
 ```

-With `-i` you can pass an input folder (which has to contain a _toy_ and _toy_label_ directory) and with `--no_gpu` you can turn on/off GPU support for the docker (you may need to install the NVIDIA Container Toolkit for docker GPU support).
+With `-i` you should pass the data input folder (which has to contain a _toy_ and _toy_label_ directory).

-### Test Your Docker
+#### Step 3: Test the Docker for submission

-After you built your docker you can test you docker locally using the toy cases.
-After submitting your docker, we will also report the toy-test scores on the toy examples back to you, so you can check if your submission was successful and the scores match:
+To check whether the submission complies with the challenge format, run the following:

 ```
-python scripts/test_docker.py -d mood_docker -i /data/ -t sample
+python scripts_mood_evaluate/test_docker.py -d mood_example -i /data/ -t sample
 ```
+With `-i` you should pass the base data input folder (which has to contain a folder _brain_ and _abdom_, and both folders have to contain a _toy_ and _toy_label_ directory).

-With `-i` you can pass the name of your docker image, with `-i` pass the path to your base*data dir (see \_Requirements*), with `-t` you can define the Challenge Task (either _sample_ or _pixel_), and with `--no_gpu` you can turn on/off GPU support for the docker (you may need to install the NVIDIA Container Toolkit for docker GPU support).
+with `-t` you can define the Challenge Task (either _sample_ or _pixel_)

-### Scripts

-In the scripts folder you can find:

-- `test_docker.py` : The script to test your docker.
-- `evalresults.py` : The script with our evaluation code.

-### Example Algorithms

-For _'ready to run'_ simple example algorithms checkout the [example_algos](https://github.com/MIC-DKFZ/mood/tree/master/example_algos) folder.